 As HIPAA (Health Insurance Portability and Accountability Act) pertains to the information technology industry, adhering to HIPAA Title II is what most people are referring to when they talk about “HIPAA compliance.”
 Threatcare is the leader in proactive cyber defense, enabling companies to verify HIPAA cybersecurity compliance through their services and product offerings.
-Threatcare’s Violet platform is a BAS technology, providing breach and attack simulations for organizations to test their defense in depth.

 The provisions in HIPAA Title II are also known as Administration Simplification, and they include: